 Starting new geranium plants from stem cuttings is so easy and another great way to save money on summer annuals.

 There’s something so magical about a fabulous fall flower container garden, am I right?
-Those deep and gorgeous colors mixed in with a pumpkin or two really help to bring the garden alive again after most of the summer flowers start fading away.
+Those deep and gorgeous colors mixed in with a pumpkin or two help to bring the garden alive again after most of the summer flowers start fading away.

 Planting some cool season plants to fill in the gaps during this transitional time will also brighten up your garden.